SquidKit/SquidKit/README.md

 All of the table view controllers in the SquidKitExample project use TableItemBackedTableViewController, TableItems and TableSections.
 Look at any or all of them for a comprehensive picture of how to make use of these simple yet powerful constructs.

 ### Log
 SquidKit provides a basic yet powerful and useful logging facility.
 I'm not big on logging "levels" (warning, debug, info, blah blah) - I find that the utility of "levels" is often compromised over time.
 In any event, SquidKit log eschews them.
 Instead, SquidKit offers a handful of logging methods and a way to enable or disable logging on both devices and simulators.
-Furthermore, the primary logging methods use autoclosures, which allows the entire log statement to be ignored when logging is disabled (in much the same way that assert conditions are typically ignored in C and C++ implementations).
+Furthermore, the primary logging methods use autoclosures, which allows the entire log statement to be ignored when logging is disabled (in much the same way that assert conditions are typically ignored in C and C++ assert implementations).

 The primary logging methods are:
 ```swift